A Course in Advanced Grammar and Editing

 - copy edit a document more confidently

-- construct any of the six types of sentence properly
+- construct any of the seven types of sentence properly

 - recognise when more than one grammatical solution is acceptable